AleksicIvan/keen-learner-app/README.md

 If you are using tmux + tmuxinator there is tmuxinator config file.

 _DESIGN:_
-  Three pages.
-Landing, List of videos and Single video page.
+  One page.
+List of clickable links with video names and when clicked open video modal.
-  List shows just links with checkboxes (watched or not).
+  List shows just links with current state of the video (watched or not).
-  Single page lets you add comment (textarea) for future reference.

   # TODO:
- - SERVER: It should keep state of finished/watched videos in a record file (It reads from there intially).
- - SERVER: After reading dir, write to record.json file
- - CLIENT: After watching check watched autmatically, send PUT to update record.json
  - SERVER: Read nested folders not just root
+ - CLIENT/SERVER: Add notes feature, so user can add some info about watched video

 _ARCHITECTURE:_